 Enter the number of atoms per unit cell, the atomic weight, and the volume of a unit cell into the calculator to determine the theoretical density.
+This calculator can also evaluate any of the variables in the formula below when given the other variables.

 - All Density Calculators